 - Unit Studies Approach

-While the list above is in alphabetical order, the information below is outlined in an order that is more helpful to parents who are learning about homeschooling.
+While the list above is alphabetical, the information below is outlined in an order that is more helpful to parents learning about homeschooling.

 Traditional Homeschooling: School-at-Home

-Traditional homeschooling is a structured approach to education where textbooks and workbooks, as well as other traditional teaching materials, are used.
-The curriculum often follows the same syllabus or course of study that is taught in the public school system and can incorporate core subjects such as math, science, language arts, and social studies.
+Traditional homeschooling is a structured approach to education where textbooks, workbooks, and other traditional teaching materials are used.
+The curriculum often follows the same syllabus or course of study that is taught in the public school system and generally incorporates core subjects such as math, science, language arts, and social studies.

-Most parents start homeschooling their children with a school-at-home approach because it is what they are most comfortable with.
+Most parents start homeschooling their children with a school-at-home approach because they are most comfortable with it.
 Traditional homeschooling usually requires more structure compared to other styles of homeschooling.
-This style tends to focus on learning content through books and worksheets rather than exploring education in other ways.
+This style tends to focus on learning content through books, worksheets, and online programs rather than exploring education in other ways.

-When you are following a traditional school-at-home model of homeschooling, you are basically trying to replicate the public school system within your home.
+When you are following a traditional school-at-home homeschooling model, you are trying to replicate the public school system within your home.
 You may follow the public school calendar and the timelines that your local school district has set forth.
 Each school day would look very similar to the school system’s schedule.

 Teacher-Led Education Model

 A school-at-home model emulates the public education system.
 Teaching is led by the parent-teacher.
 A teacher-led education model tends to rely heavily on curricula that the student is to follow.
 This is a very different approach than the child-led learning model that is described further down this page.